 Dr. Varlotta and the leadership team she has assembled have made visible strides both on and beyond the Hiram campus.
 Under her leadership, the College has celebrated many firsts and broken records in key areas.
-For each of the last four fiscal years, for example, she and the development team have logged in record fundraising years, securing more than $40 million in cash gifts over that time.
+For each of the last five fiscal years, for example, she and the development team have logged in record fundraising years, securing more than $50 million in cash gifts over that time.
 Her laser focus on monitoring revenues and expenses during this same period has led the College to its strongest financial position in recent history.

-Now in her sixth year, Varlotta continues to work with colleagues across campus to implement the enrollment growth plan that the Senior Cabinet has designed for Hiram.
+Approaching the end of her sixth year, Varlotta continues to work with colleagues across campus to implement the enrollment growth plan that the Senior Cabinet has designed for Hiram.
 That plan is fueled by several new initiatives, including the positioning of Hiram as the New Liberal Arts™ – a model that combines contemporary and classic majors, prioritizes integrative and interdisciplinary learning; guarantees that all students complete an experiential activity; and promotes mindful technology through its Tech and Trek™ program.
 Starting in Fall of 2020, the New liberal Arts will include a new tuition model called “Learn More, Earn More, Spend Less”.
 Its unique features–35% reduction in sticker price, free summer classes, and paid internships–have garnered national attention.
 But more importantly, the model has been well received by current and prospective students.